ThereptileII/OnlineRTS/README.md

 ## Continuous Integration

+GitHub Actions now runs two pipelines:

+- **CI** – installs dependencies (none by default) and executes `npm test` to keep the codebase healthy.
+- **Offline Client Build** – packages the static bundle described above and publishes it as a downloadable artifact so playtesters can run the game without setting up tooling.

-GitHub Actions installs dependencies (none by default) and executes `npm test`.
-As the project evolves, keep scripts self-contained so the pipeline remains deterministic without network access.
+As the project evolves, keep scripts self-contained so the pipelines remain deterministic without network access.

 ## Contributing